abhishekm2106/fitness_calc/README.md

 If using the jupyter notebook the then run each code block in sequential order and the mai interface will open up after running the last code block.

+<strong> Do install Tkinter library in your python interpreter before running the code</strong>

 UI:

 Main Interface